SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Preliminaries

-Current NISQ devices suffer from decoherence, limited gate fidelity, and readout noise, all of which degrade circuit performance~\cite{preskill2018quantum}.
+\paragraphS{Quantum Noise and NISQ Constraints} Current NISQ devices suffer from decoherence, limited gate fidelity, and readout noise, all of which degrade circuit performance~\cite{preskill2018quantum}.
 These imperfections are commonly modeled as \emph{quantum noise channels} acting on a quantum state $\rho$.
 A general noisy process is expressed as a completely positive trace-preserving (CPTP) map:

 where $\{E_k\}$ are Kraus operators satisfying $\sum_k E_k^\dagger E_k = I$.
 Typical single-qubit noise channels include: